-When pursuing this mission, the Foundation benefits from Royal Philips' expertise and knowledge and (financial) resources to help develop low-cost, easily accessible solutions that provide access to care for underserved /underprivileged communities.
-Together with partners from selected non-governmental and governmental organizations, as well as with social entrepreneurs, we aim to drive system change, resulting in measurable social impact, contributing to finally provide access to care to a 100 million people in underserved settings by 2030, based upon multidimensional innovation (social and technical innovation, as well as new business models and ways to disseminate innovations).

-Within five years of its establishment, the Foundation has made measurable impact in chosen communities by enabling social innovation through collaboration, donations and skilled innovation driving resources, leading to better awareness, prevention and diagnosis of diseases for around five million people annually (pushing to 35 million people according to the social entrepreneurs that substantiate the added value of mentoring by Philips skilled volunteers).
+Pursuing this mission, the Foundation benefits from Royal Philips' expertise and knowledge and (financial) resources to help develop low-cost, easily accessible solutions that provide access to care for underserved /underprivileged communities.
+Together with partners from selected non-governmental and governmental organizations, as well as with social entrepreneurs, Philips Foundation aims to drive system change, resulting in measurable social impact, based upon social and technical innovation, as well as new business models and ways to disseminate innovations.
+Throughout its existence, the Foundation has opened up medical services to communities by collaboration, donations and skilled resources, leading to better awareness, prevention and diagnosis of diseases.
+(46.5 million people were provided with access to healthcare services in 2024).

-The Philips Foundation strives to be recognized within the international business-, healthcare-, humanitarian- and government communities, as an energetic force for the enhancement of global healthcare access.
+The Philips Foundation strives to be recognized within the international investment-, business-, healthcare-, humanitarian- and government communities, as an energetic force for the enhancement of global healthcare access.